-David Garretson is the Director of Marketing at Arclabs and is responsible for our marketing and communications activities.
+David Garretson is the Director of Marketing at Arclabs Welding School.
 Following his honorable service in the United States Marine Corps, Dave chose to pursue a creative education in graphics and marketing.
 For more than a decade Dave has dedicated his creative talents to the outdoor sporting industry.
 By committing his marketing and creative skills to brand building, Dave has worked to elevate many key brands in the outdoor sporting space, such as - Remington, Sig Sauer, NightForce Optics, Kimber, Nosler, SilencerCo, and many others.
 His ability to ideate, manage, and create top-tier marketing strategies that focus on a personal connection and the real heart of a brand's offerings is a welcome addition to Arclabs.